Open Accessibility Menu

 Patient Rights, Responsibilities & Health Care Decision Making

 The following is an explanation of your rights while in this facility.
-If you have any concerns about any of these rights, please call Gunnison Valley Health at 970-641-1456 and ask for the risk manager or the chief executive officer.
+If you have any concerns about any of these rights, please call the Gunnison Valley Health Grievance Hotline at 855-763-4531.

 It is the right of a patient at Gunnison Valley Hospital to: